Taking physics to the masses

 The impact of our outreach activities has gone one step further by fundamentally changing the way physics is taught in classrooms all around the country.

-In 2014 the WJEC, including their subsidiary exam board Eduqas, which is used across Great Britain, consulted the University when revising their AS and A-Level Physics curriculum.
+In 2014, the Welsh Joint Education Committee (WJEC), including their subsidiary exam board Eduqas, which is used across Great Britain, consulted the University when revising their AS and A level Physics curriculum.

-Encouraged by our wide ranging and readily available suite of educational resources for multi-wavelength astronomy, the WJEC revised their AS and A-Level curriculums to include this topic.
+Encouraged by our wide-ranging and readily available suite of educational resources for multi-wavelength astronomy, the WJEC updated their curriculums to include this topic.

 Since 2014, our researchers have also trained over 1,600 teachers and PGCE students with these astronomy resources at over 30 events across the UK.